 Torrey: To get a whiskey.

 Shipstead: Torrey.
 Torrey.
 (Thunderclaps sound) Torrey.
 (Wilson towers above Torrey on the boardwalk as he walks along next to Torrey in the mud and prevents him from stepping up)

 Wilson: They tell me they call you 'Stonewall'.

 Torrey: Anything wrong with that?

-Wilson: It's just funny.
+Wilson: That's just funny.
 I guess they named a lot of that Southern trash after old Stonewall.

 Torrey: (taunting) What'd they name you after, or would you know?

-Wilson: (while casually putting a black glove on his shooting hand) I'm saying that Stonewall Jackson was trash himself.
-Him and Lee and all the rest of them Rebs.
+Wilson: (while casually putting a black glove on his shooting hand) I'm sayin' that Stonewall Jackson was trash himself.
+Him, Lee and all the rest of them Rebs.
 You too.

 Tottering in the mud below Wilson, the diminutive Torrey retaliates angrily, standing up to the evil, cold-blooded mercenary: "You're a low-down lyin' Yankee."
 Wilson challenges him with the enticement:

 Torrey is tricked into drawing on the deadly gunfighter before being brutally gunned down in the one-sided gunfight.
 Torrey half-draws his weapon but is beaten and senses death - Wilson pauses after outdrawing him, and then pulls the trigger with a deafening gunblast.
 [Wilson enjoys killing people in cold blood, by choosing easy targets for legal murder, and luring them in.]
 In a powerful death scene, Torrey is propelled and jerked backwards and his back slams into the thick mud.
 A cowhand adds his footnote comment: "One less sodbuster."
 After witnessing the tragedy, Torrey's horrified partner Shipstead is warned by Morgan Ryker: